geoadmin/doc-tech/docs/iframe.md

 </iframe>
 ```

-Note that if there is more than one search result, you have to pass the additional parameter `swisssearch_autoselect=true` to select the first search result.
+Note: If there is more than one search result, you must pass the parameter `swisssearch_autoselect=true` to automatically select and center on the first search result.
-For example, if we search for the ambiguous "Holzikofenweg, 3007 Bern" and don't set the `swisssearch_autoselect=true`, the map does not center on anything:
+For example, if you search for the ambiguous "Holzikofenweg, 3007 Bern" without setting `swisssearch_autoselect=true`, the map will not center on any result:

 <iframe
    src="https://map.geo.admin.ch/#/embed?